 If you’re a light sleeper, ask for a quieter room away from vending or ice machines, elevators, restaurants, bars, and nightclubs.
 Icelanders have a well-earned reputation for late-night partying on Friday and Saturday nights.

-Note: Top sheets are generally not even an option in Icelandic accommodations.
-Also, filtered coffeemakers are rare: When we list "coffee/tea" in this guide among the hotel amenities, it usually refers to an electric hot water kettle, instant coffee, and teabags.
+Note: Top sheets are generally not even an option in Iceland.
+Also, filter coffeemakers are rare: coffee/tea-making facilities usually consist of an electric hot water kettle, instant coffee, and teabags.